Battery-powered e-bikes and e-scooters now permitted on RTD

-- If any problems should arise with your dockless bike or scooter, please contact the company you are renting the device from directly.
+- If any problems should arise with your shared dockless bike or scooter, please contact the company you are renting the device from directly.

 - RTD has added stenciled parking areas to many of its stations.
-Please park dockless bikes and scooters in these areas when they are available.
+Please park shared dockless bikes and scooters in these areas when they are available.

 Safety Starts With You